 Common reasons for closing a bank account include:

-- Take advantage of bank bonuses for new accounts
+- To take advantage of bank bonuses for new accounts

 - Higher interest rates at other banks